It is a chapter of Fort Worth history that began, literally, with a wing and a prayer.

 Holden, encouraged by her success so far and despite keeping both feet on the ground, now dreamed of becoming the Henry Ford of aviation, of bringing affordable, simple, safe private airplanes to Americans.
 She was convinced that her Flea would suit amateur aviators to a (Model) T.

 Universal Aircraft began to sell the Flea.
 Although Universal Aircraft built and sold a few ready-to-fly Fleas, the company mostly sold Fleas as kits.
-The company also sold plans for the Flea.
+The company also sold just the plans for the Flea.
 Universal Aircraft began to advertise in aviation magazines: a free airplane with the purchase of a $135 ($2,400 today) motor.

 Later deluxe models (with safety belt, windshield, upholstery, better fabric cover of any color) of the Flea sold for $375.